 Cook the Chicken

-Place a medium pan over medium-high heat and add 2 tsp. olive oil.
-Place chicken thighs in hot pan and cook until browned and chicken reaches a minimum internal temperature of 165 degrees, 3-4 minutes per side.
+Place a medium pan over medium-high heat and add ½ tsp. olive oil.
+Add chicken thighs to hot pan and cook until browned and chicken reaches a minimum internal temperature of 165 degrees, 3-4 minutes per side.

-Transfer to a plate and rest 3 minutes.
+Transfer to a plate.
+Rest 3 minutes, then cut into 1" dice.
 Leave pan on burner.

 While chicken rests, add diced onion to hot pan and cook until tender, 3-5 minutes.